 Installation of the gas control panel

 - A gas control panel should always be installed outside of the danger area.

 - A gas control panel should be in an easily accessible location.

-- A gas control panel for toxic gases and oxygen must be backed up by a UPS.
+- A gas control panel for flammable (explosive) gases must be backed up by a UPS.

 Servicing the gas warning system